 - Identified the highest volume bottom-of-the-funnel opportunities.
 There were a lot of them – Grammar checker, for example, gets 1.5 million searches per month.

-- Devised an on and off-site strategy to rank for high volume tool related search queries.
+- Devised an on and off-site strategy to rank for high-volume tool-related search queries.
 That involved a lot of on-site optimization and authority link building.

 - Devised a second-tier high-volume keyword campaign.
 For example, guides about editorial guides.
-Plus, articles targeting differences in spelling like “gray or grey”.
+Plus, articles targeting differences in spelling like “gray or grey.”

-The SaaS SEO strategy has delivered huge returns.
+Their SaaS SEO strategy has delivered huge returns.
 Writer has used those rankings to impress investors, increase revenue, and grow their team.

 If you think SEO is a key marketing channel, we’d be happy to discuss the project with you.
 Get in touch with our agency, which specializes in SaaS SEO, and schedule a call.
 We’ll share our two cents on your goals.